library-data-platform/ldp/doc/Admin_Guide.md

 ### Starting the server

-To start the LDP server, for example:
+To start the LDP server:

 ```shell
 $ nohup ldp server -D /var/lib/ldp &>> logfile &
 ```

-The server logs its activities to the table `ldpsystem.log`.
+The server logs details of its activities in the table `ldpsystem.log`.
 For more detailed logging, the `--trace` option can be used:

 ```shell
 $ nohup ldp server -D /var/lib/ldp --trace &>> logfile &